vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-2_Jaccard-similarities.md

 Objective: Learn about the concept of "Jaccard similarities", and how they are used to compare sequences.

-Comparing and contrasting sequences is the main way that scientists find patterns within DNA and protien sequences.
-The Jaccard Similarity is a formula that we can use to determine how similar two sets (or groups of kmers) are from each other.
-If two sequences are very similar, they might be from the same species or genus.
-If they are very different, chances are they are not the same species or genus.
-This lesson allows you to explore the Jaccard Similarities Formula within the context of kmers.
+Comparing and contrasting sequences is the main way that scientists find patterns within DNA and protein sequences.
+The Jaccard Similarity is a formula that we can use to determine how similar two sets (or groups of Kmers) are from each other.
+If two sequences that perform then same role are very similar, there is good chance that they from two closely-related species or genera.
+But if they are very different, the chances are high that they they are from two distantly-related species or genera.
+This lesson allows you to explore using the Jaccard Similarities Formula to estimate sequence-similarity using kmers.

 ## Materials: